Mean-field equations for stochastic firing-rate neural fields with delays: Derivation and noise-induced transitions: Noise-induced transitions

-Let us now return to the full spatially extended system with delays, and address the problem of pattern formation in these equations beyond a Turing instability at the spatially homogeneous steady state $(\mu_0,v_0)$.
+This simple analytical study provides a first example of the influence of noise levels on the nature and stability of spatially homogeneous equilibria of the mean-field equations.
+Let us now consider the full spatially extended system with delays and address the problem of pattern formation beyond a Turing instability around the spatially homogeneous steady state $(\mu_0,v_0)$.
 To this purpose, we analyze the linear stability of this fixed point (see e.g.~\cite{bressloff:96,hutt-bestehorn:03,venkov-coombes-etal:07}), which amounts characterizing the eigenvalues of the linearized equations around this fixed point.
 Since $f(x,y)=\erf(gx/\sqrt{1+g^2y})$, we clearly have: